 Statistical analysis in archaeology

-In 2005 I rewrote the program into an add-in to Microsoft Excel called CAPCA where Correspondence Analysis, Principal Components Analysis and Metric Scaling are fully integrated with Excel worksheets and where the graphical presentation is through Excel graphs.
+In 2005, I rewrote the program into an add-in to Microsoft Excel called CAPCA.
+Correspondence Analysis, Principal Components Analysis and Metric Scaling are here fully integrated with Excel worksheets and the graphical presentations occur through Excel graphs.